wmcneil/bolt_documentation/wiki/StateCallbacks.md

 }
 ```

-**Note that you can't acces the State's parameters yet until it has been attached.
-Therefore you should fill up the look-up table within Attached() OR do a look-up table that is initialized with lazy access.
-Otherwise you might end up with the following error:*
+*Note that you can't access the State's parameters until it has been attached.
+Therefore you should fill up the look-up table within Attached() OR do a look-up table that is initialized with lazy access.*
+*Otherwise you might end up with the following error:*

-> Error *X* An object reference is required for the non-static field, method, or property 'Bolt.EntityBehaviour<IPlayerState>.state.get'
+> Error: An object reference is required for the non-static field, method, or property 'Bolt.EntityBehaviour<IPlayerState>.state.get'

 And this would be used to add a callback: